EricMFink/PRcasebook/_pages/Part1.md

 <div markdown="block" class="casebook-epigraph">

 > Our band could be your life.
-Real names’d be proof.
+Real names'd be proof.

 — Minutemen, _History Lesson – Part II_, Double Nickels on the Dime (1984).

 </div>

 Welcome to professional responsibility.
 Contrary to conventional wisdom among law students, this is one of the most important classes you will take in law school.
-It is not only the only class explicitly required by the [American Bar Association](https://www.americanbar.org/) ("ABA”), but also the subject of the [Multistate Professional Responsibility Examination](http://www.ncbex.org/exams/mpre/) ("MPRE”), a test that the overwhelming majority of law school graduates must pass in order to become a member of their state bar association.{% marginnote "marginnote-id" "Wisconsin and Puerto Rico currently do not require the MPRE for bar membership.
+It is not only the only class explicitly required by the [American Bar Association](https://www.americanbar.org/) ("ABA"), but also the subject of the [Multistate Professional Responsibility Examination](http://www.ncbex.org/exams/mpre/) ("MPRE"), a test that the overwhelming majority of law school graduates must pass in order to become a member of their state bar association.{% marginnote "marginnote-id" "Wisconsin and Puerto Rico currently do not require the MPRE for bar membership.
 Connecticut and New Jersey currently accept successful completion of a law school course on professional responsibility in lieu of the MPRE." %}

 But that is the least of it.
 This class on professional responsibility will enable you to practice law consistent with the law governing lawyers and other professional obligations.
 And it will help you ensure that you are never the subject of a disciplinary action or sanction from the bar or the courts.
 In other words, this class could be your life, or at least your livelihood.
 Take it seriously, because the rules, principles, and obligations you learn about in this class will govern everything you do as an attorney.

-## What is "Professional Responsibility”?
+## What is "Professional Responsibility"?

 Professional responsibility is the only class that the ABA explicitly requires law schools to provide in order to qualify for accreditation.
-Under the ABA’s [2018-2019 Standards and Rules of Procedure for Approval of Law Schools](https://www.americanbar.org/groups/legal_education/resources/standards/), "A law school shall maintain a rigorous program of legal education that prepares its students, upon graduation, for admission to the bar and for effective, ethical, and responsible participation as members of the legal profession.”
+Under the ABA's [2018-2019 Standards and Rules of Procedure for Approval of Law Schools](https://www.americanbar.org/groups/legal_education/resources/standards/), "A law school shall maintain a rigorous program of legal education that prepares its students, upon graduation, for admission to the bar and for effective, ethical, and responsible participation as members of the legal profession."
 Standard 301(a).

 However, law schools and law professors retain considerable discretion in how they teach professional responsibility.
 While the ABA accreditation standards provide that law schools must require a professional responsibility class, they do not specify what subjects the class must cover.
 Unsurprisingly, law schools typically delegate those decisions to law professors, who have adopted a wide range of different approaches:

-- Some classes focus on the ABA’s [Model Rules of Professional Conduct](https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/) and how courts use them to regulate attorneys.
+- Some classes focus on the ABA's [Model Rules of Professional Conduct](https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/) and how courts use them to regulate attorneys.

 - Other classes focus on the concept of legal ethics and the justification of the legal profession.